szcompressor/cuSZ/README.md

 - OUTPUT: `--opath` to specify output path for both compression and decompression
 - LOG: `-V` or `--verbose` to print host and device information

+## lossless compression

+[nvcomp](https://github.com/NVIDIA/nvcomp) lossless compression is enabled for higher compression ratio.
+We recommend its project website for more information.

+Note that nvcomp will be automatically executed when the compression ratio provided by lossy compression is higher than 30.
+This threshold can be modified in `src/constants.cc`.
+We will provide users an option to pass this value as an argument in the future version.

 ## tuning by overriding
 There are also internal a) quant. code representation, b) Huffman codeword representation, and c) chunk size for Huffman coding exposed.
 Each can be specified with argument options.